 - The history of its operations.
 If it’s a fresh company – it’s a huge red flag

 - It’s relation to the platform.
-If it is related, the platform will always favor ‘own companies’ and in the long term it might create ‘one sided’ representation of LOs on the platform.
+If it is related, the platform will always favour ‘own companies’ and in the long term, it might create ‘one-sided’ representation of LOs on the platform.
 Same board members in LOs and Platform – is a red flag.

 - If several LOs have the same management – huge red flag.
 Such LOs either have to have very distinctive business fields or it doesn’t make sense for the same people to run several companies operating in the same area that take loans from the same place.

 - What is the product LO is offering and what are this product risks?
 12% (plus fees of LO and platform) is a high loan rate.
 Normally, people or companies that are in the good financial state would not take a loan with such a rate.
 This way you understand what product you invest into actually means and what risks you have to bear.
 If somebody is taking that loan – there have to be reasons for that: